-Even the oldies who could cope so easily in 1976, will be seen scurrying for air conditioned cars and shops to get away from the heat.
-And can you even imagine life in a 40 degree Summer day heat in Dubai without air conditioning?
+Even the oldies who could cope so easily in 1976, will be seen scurrying for air-conditioned cars and shops to get away from the heat.
+And can you even imagine living in a 40 degree Summer day heat in Dubai without air conditioning?

 No, us either.